-The consulting team developed an engagement and communications plan to gather and hear input from a wide variety of community members and organizations, including people with disabilities, older adults, advocates, community organizations, City staff, and more.
-The project aligns with the inform, consult, and involve levels of engagement on the International Association for Public Participation (IAP2) spectrum of participation, shown below.
+The consulting team developed a Round 1 engagement and communications plan to gather and hear input from a wide variety of community members and organizations, including people with disabilities, older adults, advocates, community organizations, City staff, and more.
+Round 1 engagement aligned with the inform, consult, and involve levels of engagement on the International Association for Public Participation (IAP2) spectrum of participation, shown below.